HimejiDev/Eleven/README.md

 Hey, what's up peeps! 👋

-> Introducing Eleven, the ultimate Discord bot for the modern world! 🤖💬
+> Introducing Eleven, the new and upcoming Discord bot, made for everyone! 🤖💬
 >
 > With Eleven, you can keep your server organized and entertained with its powerful moderation and fun features.
 And the best part?
 It's completely free! 🎉🆓
 >